michalczukm/typescript-workshops-setup-test/readme.md

 I am more than happy about it 😊

-⚠️ Please do below setup check to make sure you have environment ready for workshops.
-In will save us time on firefighting with environment setup on the beginning of our workshops.
+⚠️ Please do below setup check **before workshops** to make sure you have environment ready for workshops.

+In will save us time on firefighting with environment setup on the beginning of our workshops 🙇

 ## Prepare your machine

-You'll gonna need one of currently supported LTS versions of
+You'll gonna need **one of currently supported LTS versions** of

-- node.js
+- node.js (it should be written on main page of [nodejs.org](https://nodejs.org/en/))
-- npm
+- npm (if you have node.js LTS, you also should have up to date `npm` version)

 If not specified otherwise in preparation docs you should receive before workshops.